The First 30 Days

 If there’s one thing I hope you can take away from this - do not have the same defiant attitude that I did towards recovery.
 There’s a beautiful life outside of drugs and alcohol that are waiting for you.
 But, you have to want it.
 And, you have to to go and get it.
 It doesn’t just come to you.
 Unfair, I know.

-I had spent so many years stuck in my addiction, that I had no idea who I was without drugs or alcohol.
-I needed to do some major self-evaluating and ultimately completely rebuild.
 I had to reintroduce myself to myself.
 I had no idea what I liked to do for fun.
 I had no idea who my real friends were.
 I had no idea what my favorite color was.
 I was so consumed in that lifestyle that I was robbed of any sort of intimate internal connection with myself.

-As shitty and as scary as that may seem, there is nothing more beautiful than giving yourself the opportunity to grow and learn.
 Today, as someone with multiple years of sobriety under their belt, I now can tell you the things I like and dislike.
 I can tell you what my values are.
-I can tell you what my goals are… When I first got sober, I could not.
+I can tell you what my goals I have… When I first got sober, I could not.

-So, let this be your motivation - that even if you don’t have a single fucking thing figured out right now.
+So, let this be your motivation, that even if you don’t have a single fucking thing figured out right now.
 You will.
 I promise.

 Life started to change drastically for me when I chose to start listening.
 Like REALLY listening.
 All of the pointless “bullshit” that I had let go in one ear and out the other throughout the course of trying to find a better life.
 I revisited and changed my stance on.